-- 3 See eg ISDA SIMM Methodology, version 2.5A (May 2023). - This has also been noted publicly by certain supervisors.
-In June 2022, the UK's PRA wrote to firms following a review of the use of ISDA SIMM's model, concluding that existing SIMM governance process for updating SIMM or bilateral remediation might not be adequate to ensure timely action is taken to remediate model underperformance (Letter from Duncan Mackinnon, David Bailey, and Nathanaël Benjamin "PRA's review of the use of the SIMM Model: Conclusions" | Bank of England). - Bilateral SIMM shortfall remediation is a defined term in the ISDA Governance Framework.
+3 See eg ISDA, SIMM Methodology, version 2.6, September 2023.

+4 This has also been noted publicly by certain supervisors.
+In June 2022, the UK's PRA wrote to firms following a review of the use of ISDA SIMM's model, concluding that existing SIMM governance process for updating SIMM or bilateral remediation might not be adequate to ensure timely action is taken to remediate model underperformance.
+See Bank of England, "Letter from Duncan Mackinnon, David Bailey, and Nathanaël Benjamin 'PRA's review of the use of the SIMM model: conclusions'", June 2022.

+5 Bilateral SIMM shortfall remediation is a defined term in the ISDA SIMM Governance Framework.
 In general, it is the minimum amount of additional IM required necessary for a bilateral portfolio to meet the regulatory IM standards following a material backtesting exceedance.
 The WGMR notes that this is an important element of the responsiveness of the SIMM model implementation to unanticipated market shocks or misspecification of the model for an individual firm's portfolios with counterparties.
 During the Covid-19 crisis, a marked increase in the number and magnitude of red backtesting exceedances were observed by individual firms and reported to supervisors and to ISDA.
-Improvements in this important element of risk mitigation will be discussed further in this report since it is a crucial part of each firm's implementation of SIMM. - These changes should also reduce the number and magnitude of backtesting exceedances observed during the Covid-19 crisis.
-See BCBS-IOSCO-CPMI Review of Margin Practices (September 2022) Section 3.3.
+Improvements in this important element of risk mitigation will be discussed further in this report since it is a crucial part of each firm's implementation of SIMM.